English society: Divorce

 In Britain before 1857 wives were under the economic and legal control of their husbands, and divorce was almost impossible.
 It required a very expensive private act of Parliament costing perhaps £200, of the sort only the richest could possibly afford.
 It was very difficult to secure divorce on the grounds of adultery, desertion, or cruelty.
 The first key legislative victory came with the Matrimonial Causes Act 1857, which passed over the strenuous opposition of the highly traditional Church of England.
 The new law made divorce a civil affair of the courts, rather than a Church matter, with a new civil court in London handling all cases.
 The process was still quite expensive, at about £40, but now became feasible for the middle class.
 A woman who obtained a judicial separation took the status of a feme sole, with full control of her own civil rights.
 Additional amendments came in 1878, which allowed for separations handled by local justices of the peace.
 The Church of England blocked further reforms until the final breakthrough came with the Matrimonial Causes Act 1973.

-20th century
+Religion

+Church of England expanded roles

+During the 19th century, the established Church of England expanded greatly at home and abroad.
+It enrolled about half the population, especially in rural areas where the local gentry dominated religious affairs.
+However it was much weaker in the fast-growing industrial cities.
+It lost its established status in Ireland.
+Its funding came largely from voluntary contributions.
+In England and Wales it doubled the number of active clergyman, and built or enlarged several thousand churches.
+Around mid-century it was consecrating seven new or rebuilt churches every month.
+It proudly took primary responsibility for a rapid expansion of elementary education, with parish-based schools, and diocesan-based colleges to train the necessary teachers.
+In the 1870s, the national government assume part of the funding; in 1880 the Church was educating 73% of all students.
+In addition there was a vigorous home mission, with many clergy, scripture readers, visitors, deaconesses and Anglican sisters in the rapidly growing cities.
+Overseas the Church kept up with the expanding Empire.
+It sponsored extensive missionary work, supporting 90 new bishoprics and thousands of missionaries across the globe.